crearo/portfolio/README.md

 # Technology

-Developed using Python Flask, and a lot of CSS and Jinja2.
+Developed using Python Flask, and a lot of CSS and Jinja2.(Jinja is a modern and designer-friendly templating language for Python)
 Currently hosted on Heroku.

 Sidenote: I struggle to understand why web UI isn't as easy to make as Android's.